Cleaning Tips for COVID-19

 Cleaning Hard Surfaces

-To Clean Surface
+To Clean the Surface

-To Disinfect Surface
+To Disinfect the Surface

-After cleaning the surface, disinfect it with recommended household disinfectant.
+After cleaning the surface, disinfect it with the recommended household disinfectant.
 Follow instructions for the type of surface you are cleaning.
 Allow the surface to remain wet and dry naturally.

 Gently wipe over a toothbrush, toothpick, or Q-tip to get in crevices or tight areas.